PullThePlugItsTooLate/HorizonInc_OmnimarkerZA_Repo/README.md

 <b>Aspects to fix:</b>

 •Upon user signup the app unfortunately does not take the user directly into the app but instead the user is forced to login first.
 There should also be a 'forgot password' feature so that the user has the ability to change their password via email.

+•Upon opening the map, the map always directly zooms to the middle of the ocean, forcing users to zoom out and find go to their location, this breaks user experience